SabrinaZalio1/patient-data-managment-app/README.md

 # Patient Data Managment App

+## The objective is to manage patients data, being able to see and edit it.

-Created with vite, a proyect with React.JS and Typescript
+This is a project created with vite, React.JS, axios and Typescript.